Everything you need to know about a Ward Office in Japan

 If you do decide to book temporary accommodation before you move into your permanent residence, we recommend purchasing travel insurance to cover the time you’ll be in Japan without health insurance.

 We’re partnered with WorldTrips and recommend them as a reliable insurance broker.
-Their insurance package covers both medical and travel expenses, as well as charges incurred in the case of COVID-19 or SARS-CoV-2.
+Their insurance package covers both medical and travel expenses.

 You can sign up here: https://gogonihon.com/en/health-and-travel-insurance-for-japan/